Ainsley Rodriguez Nearly Bursts Out Of Her Bikini In A Triple Post Update

-Ainsley Rodriguez rang in the end of the week by posting a sizzling triple post update to Instagram where the fitness star nearly bursts out of her bikini.
-The Miami native has nearly two million followers on the social networking site.
+Ainsley Rodriguez rang in the end of the week by posting a sizzling triple post update to Instagram where the fitness star nearly burst out of her bikini.
+The Miami native has nearly 2 million followers on the social networking site.

 Ainsley often posts pictures of herself where she flaunts her incredible body, in part to advertise her personal training business.
 After becoming an Instagram celebrity, Ainsley leveraged her fame to open her own fitness-based business, and now employs eight people.
 The brunette beauty also posts pictures of her clients, and highlights their incredible success stories.

 It’s easy to see the social media star’s dedication to fitness in her latest upload.
 In the pictures, Ainsley sports a teeny bikini that reveals her killer curves to their best advantage.
-The bikini features a blue and orange abstract pattern.
+The bikini features a blue-and-orange abstract pattern.
 The top is a classic triangle cut, and seems barely able to contain Ainsley’s ample assets.
-The bottom is a traditional string bottom, helping reveal as much of her toned pins as possible.
+The lower half is a traditional string bottom, helping reveal as much of her toned pins as possible.

-Ainsley’s hair is slicked back, adding some glamour to the shot, and she accessorized with oversized statement earrings.
+Ainsley’s hair is slicked back, adding some glamor to the shot, and she accessorized with oversized statement earrings.
 Her luscious locks are straight, and her makeup features bronze eyeshadow and a nude lip.

 View this post on Instagram